Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 One form of spark arrestor traps carbon particles from an exhaust system.
 The large carbon particles are screened by centrifugal force where they are collected.
 Centrifugal spark collectors use the same principle as centrifugal dust collectors.
 In some cases, a spark arrestor is included as part of a centrifugal dust collector.

-Industrial spark arrestors are used in metal and low-load material processing.
-They cool sparks through turbulence in the air flow stream, which disturbs the thermal bubble surrounding the spark by lowering the temperature of the gas stream.
-The process is used in conjunction with other dust collecting devices.
+Industrial spark arrestors are employed in metalworking and low-load material processing to cool and control sparks.
+They achieve this by creating turbulence in the airflow, which disrupts the thermal bubble surrounding the sparks and lowers the temperature of the gas stream.
+Spark arrestors are used alongside other dust collection devices to enhance safety and prevent fires.

 Used Dust Collectors